solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 ##### Remove `stop offset`

+Instead of having two offsets—one for `start` and one for `stop`—use a single offset for both.
 This delays when the EAH is saved into a Bank and voted on.
 The saved EAH is now the EAH from the previous epoch.
 This could work; would reduce the number of "special" slots from two to one.
 No significant advantages observed.

 ##### Send EAH requests when making a new bank, instead of a new root